 4.5.1 Low Temperature Effects on Materials

 4.5.1.1 The low temperature effect of nitrous oxide liquid and vapour on the materials in the system can create a hazard.
-At ambient pressure the temperature of liquid nitrous oxide is at -88 °C and many materials used in hose and piping systems can become brittle and fail if highly stressed.
+At ambient pressure the temperature of liquid nitrous oxide is at (-) 88 °C and many materials used in hose and piping systems can become brittle and fail if highly stressed.
 Materials used in the construction of nitrous oxide supply systems shall be compatible with nitrous oxide and the temperature and pressure conditions encountered.

 4.5.1.2 Piping systems subject to operating temperatures below ambient will contract.
 Allowances shall be made in piping and support systems to compensate for these changes in dimensions.
 Copper tubing that is commonly used will shrink approximately 2.5 cm per 30.5 m for every 55.6 °C reduction in temperature.